cocos/cocos-docs/en/publish/publish-native.md

     - For Android Instant, please modify `game\jni\Android.mk` and `game\jni\Application.mk`.

   When compiling Android in **Build** panel, `assembleRelease/Debug` is executed by default.
 When compiling Android Instant, `instant:assembleRelease/Debug` is executed by default.

----

-To know how to debug on a native platform, please refer to [Debuging JavaScript on Native Platforms](debug-jsb.md).